logan2611/touchprint/README.md

 ### OctoPrint Setup
 - If the GUI is enabled, you can setup OctoPrint on the Raspberry Pi.
 You can also setup OctoPrint by opening up a web browser on another computer and navigating to `https://RPI-IP`, replacing RPI-IP with the IP address of your Raspberry Pi.
-- If MJPG-Streamer is enabled, you can put `/webcam/?action=stream` into the Stream URL box to enable it in OctoPrint.
+- If MJPG-Streamer is enabled, you can put `/webcam` into the Stream URL box to enable it in OctoPrint.

 ### Accessing OctoPrint
 - If OctoPrint is enabled, you can access it at `https://RPI-IP`, replacing RPI-IP with the IP address of your Raspberry Pi.

 ### Reporting Bugs
 Please report any bugs by [filing an issue](/issues).
-Please include as much detail as you can, including:
+Please include as much detail as you can, including (but not limited to):
 - Raspberry Pi Model
+- Version of TouchPrint
 - What you were doing when the bug occured
 - Steps to reproduce
 - Logs